 The safety precautions and warnings listed below represent warnings of certain dangers of which Freedom Communication Technologies is aware.
-The user of the product should follow these warnings and all other safety precautions necessary for the safe operation of the equipment in the operating environment.
+You as the user of the product should follow these warnings and all other safety precautions necessary for the safe operation of the equipment in your operating environment.